kubevirt/containerized-data-importer/hack/README.md

 ### Submit PRs

 All PRs should originate from forks of kubevirt.io/containerized-data-importer.
 Work should not be done directly in the upstream repository.
-Open new working branches from master/HEAD of your forked repository and push them to your remote repo.
-Then submit PRs of the working branch against the upstream master branch.
+Open new working branches from main/HEAD of your forked repository and push them to your remote repo.
+Then submit PRs of the working branch against the upstream main branch.

 ### Releases